yagmurakarken/kuacc-guide/How do I Run My Job?/How do I interact with Jobs in Real Time?.md

 ## Software for Interactive Jobs:

 There are multiple software you can use for your interactive job:
-- If you use directly vi, vim check the [tmux page] (KUACC Guide/How do I Use Software Modules on Cluster?/Terminal Multiplexer(Tmux).md)
+- If you use directly vi, vim check the [tmux page](https://github.com/yagmurakarken/kuacc-guide/blob/master/How%20do%20I%20Use%20Software%20Modules%20on%20Cluster%3F/Terminal%20Multiplexer(Tmux).md)
-- For setup PyCharm see the [procedure] (https://drive.google.com/file/d/1UAEKGEo8NOLMohmlJ2fZ04kOl-sZGPu2/view?usp=sharing)
+- For setup PyCharm see the [procedure](https://drive.google.com/file/d/1UAEKGEo8NOLMohmlJ2fZ04kOl-sZGPu2/view?usp=sharing)
 - or you can use Jupyter Notebook by submitting a Jupiter Notebook job.
-For Jupyter Notebook follow the [instructions] (https://drive.google.com/file/d/1AqxOrJLuIwkA-9TucEnh6cyjlBK6Hy9G/view?usp=sharing).
+For Jupyter Notebook follow the [instructions](https://drive.google.com/file/d/1AqxOrJLuIwkA-9TucEnh6cyjlBK6Hy9G/view?usp=sharing).